stinkyink/book-publishing-guide/chapter1.markdown

 tips</a> on what your author bio is for, and how to get the most out of it

-## Now you’re good to go
+## Now You’re Good To Go

-Your book should now be nigh-on ready to go!
-If there’s anything you’re still concerned about then drop us an email and we’ll look at getting the guide updated.
-Whichever choice of publishing you decide to proceed with, the best of luck to you and your soon-to-be bestseller.
+Your book should now be prepped and ready to go!
+If there’s anything you’re still concerned about then drop an email to info@stinkyink.com and we’ll research and update the guide accordingly.

+The following chapters outline the publishing options available to you, and whichever one you decide upon, the best of luck to you and your soon-to-be bestseller from the Stinkyink team.